NixOS/nix/doc/manual/src/release-notes/rl-1.9.md

   - `nix-env` now only creates a new “generation” symlink in `/nix/var/nix/profiles` if something actually changed.

-  - The environment variable NIX\_PAGER can now be set to override PAGER.
+  - The environment variable `NIX_PAGER` can now be set to override `PAGER`.
 You can set it to `cat` to disable paging for Nix commands only.

   - Failing `<...>` lookups now show position information.